Holic75/Baldurs-gate-dnd-3.5/README.md

 The saving throws type for most of the spells were changed, now area effect spells are generally checked against Breath Weapon saving throws, spells changing characters physical condition (death, poison, disease, blindness, polymorph etc) are checked against Death/Poison/Paralyze or Petrification/Polymorph saving throws, all the rest - against Spell saving throws.
 For item abilities, area effect ones are generally checked against Breath Weapon saving throws, all the rest - against Rod/Staff/Wand saving throws.
+Also the spells penalties to Savingthrows were made more uniform akin to DnD 3.5 and now Savingthrow penalty for every spell is equal to (1 + spell level)/2 rounded down (unless there are some specific bonuses/penalties stated in the spell description).

 ### Modified Spells

-- Shield now gives +4 AC bonus which is cumulative with armor, but does not with shields
+- Shield now gives +4 AC bonus which is cumulative with armor, but not with shields
 - Chill Touch now acts as close range spell (instead of weapon) and deals 1d8 points of cold damage and bestows -2 penalty to THAC0
 - Burning hands is now and area effect spell (15 ft cone)
 - The saving throw penalties against Spook now no longer increase with caster level